Labor Practices

 Type of Performance Appraisal

-To ensure optimal employee performance, PUSRI implements various comprehensive performance appraisal methods.
+To ensure that employee performance remains optimal, PUSRI implements various comprehensive performance assessment methods

 You can download our complete report in PDF format: